Trinidad de Cuba is something of a surprise.

 I was staying at a family-run apartment that would take some beating.

-Hostal “La Negra” is air conditioned, has parking, is comfortably appointed …
+Hostal 'La Negra' is air conditioned, has parking, and is comfortably appointed.

-… with 2 bedrooms and a proper bathroom and shower, a private terrace on which to dine …
+There are two bedrooms and a proper bathroom and shower, with a private terrace on which to dine.

 (The don’t have a website, but if you speak Spanish, call Alejandrina on +53 99 4381 … and tell them Paquita sent you!

 Keeping things spic and span seems a preoccupation in Trinidad, with colour being added when colour can be afforded.

 Judging by the reproduction of the colour being added on other houses along the street, and on the house opposite where another man was adding it as well to his house, it seems that paint being the expensive commodity it is, it is shared around when available.

 As with everywhere in Cuba, transportation in Trinidad varies from the modern tourist rental cars, through the classics like this old Ford Consul.

 It is something I never get used to in Cuba – seeing the setting in keeping with the age of the cars.